jo-jstrm/jo-jstrm/README.md

 - Find new **clusters** of Customers in a real-world dataset from Robert Bosch GmbH.
 Visualize Results and pitch them to management.
 Closed source.
 - Predict the filling level of glass containers based on a real dataset from a German recycling company.
 Mostly **time series data**.
 Visualize Results and pitch them to management.
 Closed source.
 - [Pandemic Package](https://github.com/jo-jstrm/Damaged-Package-Detection): automatically detect damaged packages in a warehouse based on video data in real-time.
 Lots of **CNNs and bounding boxes**.
-- [SciQuack](https://github.com/jo-jstrm/SciQuACK): Answer free-text questions about scientific papers by highlighting specific passages in the papers.
+- SciQuack: Answer free-text questions about scientific papers by highlighting specific passages in the papers.
 Uses database and knowledge graph.
 Lots of deep learning and **NLP**.
 Includes website as frontend.
+Closed source.
 - Compress 2d and 3d videos from autonomous vehicles for remote assistance using deep learning ([click](https://github.com/daniel-bogdoll/deep_generative_models)).
 Using **GANs and VAEs** on camera and lidar video data for real-time processing.
 Published in ML4AD@NeurIPS 2021 ([paper]([https://github.com/daniel-bogdoll/deep_generative_models](https://arxiv.org/abs/2111.03201))).
 - Optimize energy usage and storage, predict energy production in smart grids ([click](https://github.com/jo-jstrm/Smart-Grid-Applications)).
 Mostly **time series data**.
 - Learn Vulkan & GLSL basics, build **custom general-purpose shaders** ([click](https://github.com/jo-jstrm/Vulkan-GPU-Programming)).
 Out of my comfort zone (I was the only non-computer-graphics guy) and painful at times, but totally worth it.